wp-cli/core-command/README.md

 	[--major]
 		Compare only the first part of the version number.

+	[--force-check]
+		Bypass the transient cache and force a fresh update check.

 	[--field=<field>]
 		Prints the value of a single field for each update.